 Applying ice across the nose and keeping your head elevated will reduce swelling.
 Consistent pressure to the nose for 10-15 minutes without letting go will control most nosebleeds.
 Afrin drops inside the nose may also help the bleeding stop.
 Tylenol (acetaminophen) is the only over the counter pain medication that should be used.
 Other pain medicines like Motrin/Advil (ibuprofen), aspirin, and Aleve (naproxen) can promote or worsen bleeding.

 Will insurance pay to fix my broken nose?

 Insurance will almost always cover the cost of broken nose and deviated septum repair, as these are considered functional issues.
 Insurance will never cover cosmetic surgery, although your nose may look better after it is repaired with functional surgery.
 We will check your benefits for you and let you know what they are.

 What causes nasal polyps?

-Nasal polyposis (Nose polyps) occurs when tissue within the nose swells and grows outward, creating mucus-filled sacs.
+Nasal polyposis (Nose polyps) occurs when tissue within the nose swells and grows outward, creating grape-like sacs.
 No conclusive cause for nasal polyposis has been established, but they are thought to be caused by allergy or sinus irritation, and can be associated with asthma in adults and cystic fibrosis in children.
 More recently, an allergy to fungal spores in the air has been identified as a major risk factor for nasal polyps.